Requirements and Functionality#

 Supported features include:

-• Creating block descriptors that run GEMM - general matrix multiply routine: \(\mathbf{C}_{m\times n} = {\alpha} \times \mathbf{A}_{m\times k} \times \mathbf{B}_{k\times n} + {\beta} \times \mathbf{C}_{m\times n}\) (See Function operator).
+• Creating block descriptors that execute the GEMM (general matrix multiply) routine: \(\mathbf{C}_{m\times n} = {\alpha} \times \mathbf{A}_{m\times k} \times \mathbf{B}_{k\times n} + {\beta} \times \mathbf{C}_{m\times n}\) (See Function operator).

-• Using either register fragments or shared memory as input / output memory space for accumulation.
+• Using either register fragments or shared memory as input/output memory space for accumulation.

-• Bi-directional information flow, from the user to the descriptor via Operators and from the descriptor to the user via Traits.
+• Bi-directional information flow: from the user to the descriptor via Operators, and from the descriptor to the user via Traits.

 Supported Memory Spaces#

-The input / output C matrix can be:
+The input/output C matrix can be:

-1. provided in shared memory (it cannot alias any input elements) for \(\mathbf{C}_{m\times n} = {\alpha} \times \mathbf{A}_{m\times k} \times \mathbf{B}_{k\times n} + {\beta} \times \mathbf{C}_{m\times n}\)
+1. Provided in shared memory (it cannot alias any input elements) for \(\mathbf{C}_{m\times n} = {\alpha} \times \mathbf{A}_{m\times k} \times \mathbf{B}_{k\times n} + {\beta} \times \mathbf{C}_{m\times n}\)

-2. provided as register fragment for accumulation to \(\mathbf{C}_{m\times n} = \mathbf{A}_{m\times k} \times \mathbf{B}_{k\times n} + \mathbf{C}_{m\times n}\)
+2. Provided as a register fragment for accumulation to \(\mathbf{C}_{m\times n} = \mathbf{A}_{m\times k} \times \mathbf{B}_{k\times n} + \mathbf{C}_{m\times n}\)

-3. returned by value as return register fragment from \(\mathbf{C}_{m\times n} = \mathbf{A}_{m\times k} \times \mathbf{B}_{k\times n}\)
+3. Returned by value as a register fragment from \(\mathbf{C}_{m\times n} = \mathbf{A}_{m\times k} \times \mathbf{B}_{k\times n}\)

 Supported Computation Types#

-cuBLASDx supports calculations with 2 domains:
+cuBLASDx supports calculations in two domains:

-1. real
+1. Real

-2. complex,
+2. Complex

-In 7 floating point precisions:
+In seven floating point precisions:

 1. half (__half)